Who we are

 You must identify and document the legal ground being relied on for each Processing activity.

-A Data Subject Consents to Processing of their Personal Data if they indicate agreement clearly either by a statement or positive action to the Processing.
+A Data Subject consents to Process of their Personal Data if they indicate agreement clearly either by a statement or positive action to the Processing.

 Consent requires affirmative action so silence, pre-ticked boxes or inactivity are insufficient.
 If Consent is given in a document which deals with other matters, then the Consent must be kept separate from those other matters.